CNES/pangeo-pyinterp/docs/source/setup/build.rst

 .. code-block:: bash

     python setup.py build_ext --code-coverage --build-unittests
-    python setup.py test --ext-coverage
+    python setup.py gtest
+    genhtml coverage_cpp.lcov --output-directory htmllcov

 The first command compiles the extension to generate a coverage mapping to allow code coverage analysis.
-The second command performs the Python and C++ unit tests, analyze the coverage of the C++ code, and generates the associated HTML report with `lcov <http://ltp.sourceforge.net/coverage/lcov.php>`_.
+The second command runs the C++ unit tests and generates the coverage report.
+The third command generates the associated HTML report with `lcov <http://ltp.sourceforge.net/coverage/lcov.php>`_.
 The generated report is available in the ``htmllcov`` directory located at the root of the project.

 .. note::